canonical/k8s-snap/docs/src/snap/explanation/epa.md

 -  **Dedicated CPU Cores**: CPU pinning allocates specific CPU cores to a process or container, ensuring consistent and predictable CPU usage.
--  **Reduced Context Switching**: By running a process or container on the same CPU core(s), CPU pinning minimises the overhead associated with context switching, leading to better performance.
+-  **Reduced context switching**: By running a process or container on the same CPU core(s), CPU pinning minimises the overhead associated with context switching, leading to better performance.
--  **Improved Cache Utilisation**: When a process runs on a dedicated CPU core, it can take full advantage of the CPU cache, reducing the need to fetch data from main memory and improving overall performance.
+-  **Improved cache utilisation**: When a process runs on a dedicated CPU core, it can take full advantage of the CPU cache, reducing the need to fetch data from main memory and improving overall performance.
--  **Enhanced Application Performance**: Applications that require low latency and high performance benefit from CPU pinning as it ensures they have dedicated processing power without interference from other processes.
+-  **Enhanced application performance**: Applications that require low latency and high performance benefit from CPU pinning as it ensures they have dedicated processing power without interference from other processes.
--  **Consistent Performance**: CPU pinning ensures that a process or container receives consistent CPU performance, which is crucial for real-time and performance-sensitive applications.
+-  **Consistent performance**: CPU pinning ensures that a process or container receives consistent CPU performance, which is crucial for real-time and performance-sensitive applications.
--  **Isolation of Workloads**: CPU pinning isolates workloads on specific CPU cores, preventing them from being affected by other workloads running on different cores.
+-  **Isolation of workloads**: CPU pinning isolates workloads on specific CPU cores, preventing them from being affected by other workloads running on different cores.
 This is especially useful in multi-tenant environments.
--  **Improved Predictability**: By eliminating the variability introduced by sharing CPU cores, CPU pinning provides more predictable performance characteristics for critical applications.
+-  **Improved predictability**: By eliminating the variability introduced by sharing CPU cores, CPU pinning provides more predictable performance characteristics for critical applications.
 -  **Integration with Kubernetes**: Kubernetes supports CPU pinning through the